Tools In

 Print Designers

-Pull dominant colors from digital assets to ensure color consistency when translating designs to print materials.
+Pull dominant colors from digital assets to keep color consistency when translating designs to print materials.

 Film Colorists

-Analyze color palettes from reference frames and mood boards to guide color grading for film and video.
+Analyze color palettes from reference frames and mood boards to guide color grading for film and video projects.

 Tattoo Artists

-Extract palettes from reference images to plan ink color selections and discuss options with clients.
+Extract palettes from reference images to plan ink color selections and talk through options with clients.

 Freelancers